tryy3/bartender/README.md

 This project is also depended on my other project Recipe Maker.
 I wanted to keep Recipe Maker as a seperate project due to Recipe Maker is more a general project which I have other plans for.
-So this project _recipe-maker-machine_ will only contain code/information regarding the actual machine.
+So this project will only contain code/information regarding the actual machine.
 Management of recipes will be done through Recipe Maker.

 ## TODO

-[ ] - Clean up code, remove old components, proper naming, there is probably some bad code too [ ] - Documentation
+ - [ ] Clean up code, remove old components, proper naming, there is probably some bad code too
+ - [ ] Documentation of both the code and the machine/process
-[x] - Find a better name, probably better to seperate this from recipe-maker project.
+ - [x] Find a better name, probably better to seperate this from recipe-maker project.
-[ ] - Add details to hardware
+ - [ ] Add details to hardware

-## Features
+ - [ ] Hide/Show only recipes that the machine can produce (based on ingredients from pumps)

 ## Hardware

 _Needs updating_

--   LCD screen with touch
+-   LCD screen with touch functionality
--   Raspberry Pi
+-   Raspberry Pi/Alternatives
 -   10x Pumps
 -   Case